-Where a European patent is owned by multiple proprietors they should ensure that they reach an agreement on whether to register the European patent for unitary effect or not
+Where a European patent is owned by multiple proprietors they should ensure that they reach an agreement on whether to register the European patent for unitary effect or not.

-There is no official fee for filing the request for unitary effect.
-However, during an initial transitional period of at least 6 years the request needs to be accompanied by a human-produced translation of the full patent specification into either English (if the language of proceedings of the European patent application was not English) or into another language of an EU Member State (where the language of proceedings was English).
+There will be no official fee for filing the request for unitary effect.
+However, during an initial transitional period of at least 6 years the request will need to be accompanied by a human-produced translation of the full patent specification into either English (if the language of proceedings of the European patent application was not English) or into another language of an EU Member State (where the language of proceedings was English).

-The one month deadline for requesting unitary effect is not extendible.
-Therefore, patent proprietors need to consider and decide whether a UP is required early enough in the grant stage to allow the necessary translation to be obtained.
+The one month deadline for requesting unitary effect will not be extendible.
+Therefore, patent proprietors will need to consider and decide whether a UP is required early enough in the grant stage to allow the necessary translation to be obtained.